Electric-Coin-Company/simtfl/README.md

 * [Programming patterns for use of simpy](doc/patterns.md).

 You can also generate API documentation by running `./gendoc.sh`.
+This assumes that you have run `poetry install` as shown above.
 The starting point for the generated documentation is <apidoc/simtfl.html>.

 ## Contributing